 I wanted to learn how to communicate in a way that helped my clients relax and have an amazing experience, elicit natural expressions that you don’t get from ‘saying cheese’ and have them walk away from sessions with a spring in their step.
 This is when I discovered and fell in love with the ‘Moment Design’ technique.
 The whole concept just felt like ME and I think it’s made a huge difference to my work.
-(Book a session so you can find out more about it.)

 Everything started to fall into place.